fromTheRock/AwsDs3/README.md

 It is a develper application, not well documented, and not easy to use from users without some java knowledge.
 However this App has worked in a real case.

-This project still need some refactoring lacks a good user interface and many units tests.
+This project still need some refactoring and lacks a good user interface and many units tests.

 ## Application Use Case

 During a Sync command of a big folder to my bucket on Cubbit with Cyperduck some big files upload was splitted in multi-part uploads but sometimes the upload did not complete.

-I needed a way to check all this muiltipart uploads, check them and finally Abort them.
+I needed a way to check all this multipart uploads, check them and finally Abort them.

-AWS-CLI is a good command line tool but raally boaring to use on many files.
+AWS-CLI is a good command line tool but really boaring to use on many files.

-I started working in a clean way, building tests and Services and thinking to add a user interface easy to use.
+I started working in a easier way, building tests and Services and thinking to add a user interface easy to use.

-But I really need the work done on my backups, so I reverted to a Command Line application with a sequential steps of commands only asking confirmations in few occasions.
+Eventually, I really needed the work done on my backups, so I took a shortcut, building just a Command Line application that automate a sequence of steps, only asking confirmations in few occasions.

 ## Reference Documentation